AverHLV/pairs/README.md

 * stats: displaying users and orders statistics by tables and interactive matplotlib figures.

 ## Tasks
-Backend tasks powered by celery and django-celery-beat broker.
+Backend tasks powered by celery and django-celery-beat scheduler.